larriant/zettelkasten/201805201036 The Texas Tower Sniper.md

 date: 2018-05-20 10:36
 tags: #neuroscience #philosophy #psychology #examples
 ---
 Charles whitman opened fire atop a tower at the university of Texas in Austin killing sixteen people.
+He had a tumor pressing on his amygdala.
+Can we blame him?

+# More
-Whitman was literally and Eagle Scout with an IQ in the 99th percentile.
+Whitman was literally an Eagle Scout with an IQ in the 99th percentile.

 In prior years he had seen doctors complaining of severe headaches and violent impulses.